emacsmirror/mode-line-idle/readme.rst

 Simple delayed text evaluation for the mode-line.

-This package provides a convenient way to defer the evaluation that can be integrated into existing mode-line's without requiring a minor mode or configuration.
+This package provides a convenient way to defer text evaluation in a way that can be easily integrated into existing mode-line's without requiring a minor mode or configuration.

 Available via `melpa <https://melpa.org/#/mode-line-idle>`__.